 There are a few practical reasons for this:

 - True automobile tuning is expensive.
-Not just as the summed up cost of parts and labor, but as an investment in spent time, documentation, experimenting, replacement of parts which ended up wrong, shorter maintenance intervals.
+Not just as the summed-up cost of parts and labor, but as an investment in spent time, documentation, experimenting, replacement of parts which ended up wrong, and shorter maintenance intervals.
 The vast majority of modern drivers are trained since they get their license to just drive the car until it breaks down, blows a tire, hits the 3,000-mile recommended oil change interval, or some damn "idiot light" on the dash calls for a service at the dealer.
-Modding your car means to be prepared to know what it takes for maintenance and learn some mechanical and engineering tricks, even as you don't do it yourself and there is a workshop nearby for that, just as aircraft pilots have to know how their plane runs.
+Modding your car means being prepared to know what it takes for maintenance and learn some mechanical and engineering tricks, even if you don't do it yourself and take your car to a workshop for that, just as aircraft pilots have to know how their plane runs.

 - Some people may get away with speeding or road racing if they can avoid suspicion from the authorities, but this is exactly what a lot of youngsters with little money and even less sense can't do.
-If your appearance calls for suspicion, you get it - unfairly, yes.
-Huge insurance rates, harassment from the police, being pulled over and ticketed a lot of times, punishments from the employer or being fired, even inability to get a decent job after some time and some bits added to your record are all among the consequences of acting like a street racer.
+If your appearance calls for suspicion, you get it — unfairly, yes.
+Huge insurance rates, harassment from the police, being regularly pulled over and ticketed, punishments from your boss, even inability to get a decent job after some time and some bits added to your record are all among the consequences of acting like a street racer.

 Simple economics say it's much cheaper to be just a poseur with a flashy and kitschy bodykit on an underpowered crappy car than to emulate what true automobile enthusiasts do.